cjdbarlow/bedside-notebook/anaesthesia/cthr/cabg.md

 As for [other cardiac surgery](/anaesthesia/cthr/cthr-principles.md#prep).

 ##Induction
+* Aim for haemodynamic stability, especially in the setting of critical left main stenosis

 ###Intraoperative
 *This covers factors unique to CABG.
 Factors relating to bypass are covered [here](/anaesthesia/cthr/cpb.md#id).*